Residence Permits

 You can submit your application in person at the MINISTRY OF THE INTERIOR “MOI” (Department for Asylum and Migration Policy) – Výstavní 55, Ostrava.

 Opening hours: Mo, We: 8am – 5pm; Tu, Th: 8am – 12am.
-You can also make an online appointment.
+We strongly advise you to make an online appointment, or by phone at +420 974 801 801 (also in English).

-The official language of the “MOI office” is Czech (solely and compulsory) so you cannot expect the clerks to use English in communication with you.
+- The official language of the “MOI office” is Czech (solely and compulsory) so you cannot expect the clerks to use English in communication with you.
 A good idea is to bring along an interpreter, a friend or, which is a very elegant solution, to come on Monday or Wednesday morning where there are social workers provided by CPIC, the governmental agency.
 They speak English and will help you with the paperwork.

-Please keep in mind that all documents must be originals or notarized copies (read how to obtain verified copies here), sometimes an Apostille is required.
-Also, once you have a residence permit, you are obliged to report a change of your home address, passport number, family status or surname within 15 days (30 days in the case of a change of address).
-For issuing a new residence permission and further reporting of any changes, you will also need a 200 CZK revenue stamp (= kolek) which you have to buy in advance at any Czech Post office.
+- Also, once you have a residence permit, you are obliged to report a change of your home address, passport number, family status or surname within 15 days (30 days in the case of a change of address).
+For issuing a new residence permission and further reporting of any changes, you will also need a CZK 200 revenue stamp (= kolek) which you have to buy in advance at any Czech Post office.

 You can submit your application in person at the MINISTRY OF THE INTERIOR “MOI” (Department for Asylum and Migration Policy) – Výstavní 55, Ostrava.

 Opening hours: Mo, We: 8am – 5pm; Tu, Th: 8am – 12am.
-You can also make an online appointment.
+We strongly advise you to make an online appointment, or by phone at +420 974 801 801 (also in English).

-The official language of the “MOI office” is Czech (solely and compulsory) so you cannot expect the clerks to use English in communication with you.
+- The official language of the “MOI office” is Czech (solely and compulsory) so you cannot expect the clerks to use English in communication with you.
 A good idea is to bring along an interpreter, a friend or, which is a very elegant solution, to come on Monday or Wednesday morning where there are social workers provided by CPIC, the governmental agency.
 They speak English and will help you with the paperwork.

-Please keep in mind that all documents must be originals or notarized copies (read how to obtain verified copies here), sometimes an Apostille is required.
-Also, once you have a residence permit, you are obliged to report a change of your home address, passport number, family status or surname within 15 days (30 days in the case of a change of address).
-For issuing a new residence permission and further reporting of any changes, you will also need a 200 CZK revenue stamp (= kolek) which you have to buy in advance at any Czech Post office.
+- Also, once you have a residence permit, you are obliged to report a change of your home address, passport number, family status or surname within 15 days (30 days in the case of a change of address).
+For issuing a new residence permission and further reporting of any changes, you will also need a CZK 200 revenue stamp (= kolek) which you have to buy in advance at any Czech Post office.

-Please remember that once you have a permanent residence you must always be insured with the public health insurance.
-You can vote in selected elections.
-You can apply for Czech citizenship usually after another 3 years.
+Please remember that once you have permanent residence, you must always be covered by public health insurance.

 There are special conditions for a family member of an EU citizen who is not an EU citizen himself/herself (see who is “family member”).
 As a non-EU citizen who is a family member of an EU citizen with permanent residence in the Czech Republic, you can apply after 2 years of continuous residence in the Czech Republic if you have been a family member of an EU citizen for at least 1 year.
 Step-by-step instructions can be found on the website of the Ministry of the Interior (= Ministerstvo vnitra).
 For more details, please have a look and download the application form.